Direct evidence of terahertz emission arising from anomalous Hall effect: Methods

 Thin films of CoFeB with different thicknesses ($t_{CoFeB}$) were deposited at room temperature using a DC magnetron sputtering system equipped with a turbo pump achieving a base pressure of 1$\times$10$^{-10}$ Torr.
 The base pressure and working pressure of the chamber during deposition were $5\times 10^{-10}$ and $2\times 10^{-3}$ Torr, respectively where 99.999\% pure Ar gas was used as a sputtering gas.
 Prior to the deposition, the single-side polished Al$_2$O$_3$ substrates (thickness $\sim$ 0.5 mm) were preheated at base pressure to 600$^{\circ}$C for one hour and then cooled down to room temperature before deposition.
 Substrates were rotated at 6 rpm speed for uniform growth.
-The deposition rate of CoFeB was calibrated using X-ray reflectivity (XRR) measurements.
+The deposition rate of CoFeB was calibrated using XRR measurements.
 To protect the CoFeB layer from oxidation and provide an additional interface for the backflow current, a 3 nm thick Al cap layer was deposited.
+The Al cap becomes completely oxidized at ambient conditions.

-The deposited CoFeB films were investigated by X-ray diffraction as well as XRR with Cu K$_\alpha$ radiation.
-It was found that all CoFeB films are amorphous in nature and that the interface roughness is larger for the cap/CoFeB interface than for the CoFeB/substrate interface, which provides a net backflow current.
-Details are described in section 1 of supplementary materials (SM) \cite{SM}.
+In GIXRD, the Cu K$_{\alpha}$ x-ray radiation was incident on the emitters with an incident angle of $\omega$ = 1$^{\circ}$.
+The GIXRD scans were performed in continuous scan mode with the scattering angle, 2$\theta$, in the range of 10$^{\circ}-$75$^{\circ}$.

 A THz time-domain spectrometer was used to measure the THz emission from the CoFeB films \cite{gupta2021co2feal,gupta2021strain,gupta2021spin}.
 A Spectra-Physics Tsunami (Ti: sapphire) was used as a laser source, which delivers pulses of $\sim 55$ fs duration (bandwidth $\sim 12$ nm, central wavelength $\sim 800$ nm, and maximum output energy $\sim 10$ nJ) at a repetition rate of 80 MHz.
 A low-temperature gallium arsenide photoconductive dipole antenna with $\sim 4 \mu$m gap was used as a detector for the THz pulses.
 A probe beam with average laser power of 10 mW was used for detection and a static in-plane magnetic field of $\sim 85$ mT was used to saturate the magnetization of the CoFeB films.
-The displayed THz signals in the figures correspond to averages of 500 detected THz spectra obtained within one minute of measurement time (cf. Fig. S2 in SM \cite{SM}).
+The displayed THz signals in Fig. 3(a) correspond to averages of 500 detected THz spectra obtained within one minute of measurement time.

 The Quantum Design physical property measurement and magnetic properties measurement systems were employed to measure the AHE and the saturation magnetization of the CoFeB-based emitters, respectively.
 For AHE measurements, Hall bar devices (20$\times$100 $\mu$m$^2$) were patterned using optical lithography.